8 Things You Can Do To Improve Your Credit Score in 24 Hours

 When this happens, as far as FICO is concerned, it lowers the average age of your accounts, dinging your score.

 Set up a small recurring charge on the account.
-(I do my Netflix membership, which makes my entertainment splurge feel partially productive!).
+(I do this for my Netflix membership, which makes my entertainment splurge feel partially productive!)

 Stick the card in your wallet and use it for purchases like gas or a well-deserved pumpkin spiced latte.
 (Hey—you've earned it after all of this credit score improvement work!)